Jonathan-Gander/LineChartView/README.md

 It is really easy to use and to add to your app.
 It only takes an array of `Double` values as mandatory parameter.
 All other parameters are here to customize visual aspect and interactions.

+## 🆕 Value serie or time serie as x axis
-Discussion about x axis values: By default, all values are displayed on x axis with equal distance between them.
-But you can also provide a timestamp (`Date`) for each value.
+By default, all values are displayed on x axis with equal distance between them (value serie).
+But you can also provide a timestamp (`Date` object) for each value.
 In this case, values are displayed on x axis depending on timestamp.
 For example, if you have 3 values with timestamps 03:00, 03:30 and 08:00, space between first and second one will be smaller than space between second and third one.
 It lets you display a line chart as time serie instead of just a value serie.

+To set your chart as a time serie, simply set `dataTimestamps` parameter with an array of `Date` (one for each point).

 ## Features